wallarm/product-documentation/docs/latest/admin-en/monitoring/available-metrics.md

 * **Metric:** `curl_json-wallarm_nginx/gauge-segfaults`
 * **Metric value:** `0`
 * **Troubleshooting recommendations:**
-    1. Collect data about the current state using the `/usr/share/wallarm-common/collect-info.sh` script.
+    1. Collect data about the current state using one of the following scripts:

+        * `/opt/wallarm/usr/share/wallarm-common/collect-info.sh` if a filtering node is installed with all-in-one installer, NGINX-based Docker image, AMI or GCP cloud image
+        * `/usr/share/wallarm-common/collect-info.sh` for other deployment options

     2. Provide the generated file to the [Wallarm support team](mailto:support@wallarm.com) for investigation.

 ### Number of Situations Exceeding the Virtual Memory Limit